 Although anti-dilution clauses can apply to ordinary shares, they more typically attach to preference shares.
-There are two main forms of anti-dilution clauses that an investor may insist that the agreement includes are:
+There are two main forms of anti-dilution clauses that an investor may insist that the agreement includes:

-- Full ratchet; and
+- full ratchet; or

 When a shareholder converts their preference shares to ordinary shares, the conversion price of their preference shares is reduced to reflect the share issuance price for the next round.
 This means that shareholders can convert their preference shares at the new, lower price.

-Weighted Average Ratchet
+Weighted Average Ratchet Anti-Dilution Clause

-The weighted average ratchet dilution adjustment is the standard anti-dilution protection included for investors.
+The weighted average ratchet dilution adjustment is the standard anti-dilution protection for investors.
 Under a weighted average ratchet anti-dilution clause, the shareholders will be able to increase their shareholding at a weighted average of the new share issuance price.

 Importantly, not everyone will be subject to an anti-dilution clause.
 Parties will only negotiate the existence of an anti-dilution clause in particular circumstances.
 This means that anti-dilution clauses may protect one investor at the expense of another who is not similarly protected.
 This is especially troubling when the unprotected shareholder is a founder or key person in the business.
-Overly diluting their shareholding may remove their incentive to play an active role in the business and facilitate its growth.
+Therefore, overly diluting their shareholding may remove their incentive to play an active role in the business and facilitate its growth.

 Smart investors will not want to de-incentivise founders from growing the business.
-However, when a number of investors are involved, with multiple rounds raised, the effect of anti-dilution clauses can create significantly impact the business’ performance.
+However, when a number of investors are involved, with multiple rounds raised, the effect of anti-dilution clauses can significantly impact the business’ performance.

 Is There a Better Way?

-Including anti-dilution clauses in agreements with investors is not typically in the company’s best interests.
-However, when a company is in desperate need for capital, it may be the only choice.
+Including anti-dilution clauses in your agreements with investors will not, typically, be in your best interests.
+However, if you’re in desperate need for capital, it may be a choice you have to make.
 If an investor is insisting on including such provisions, you should strongly weigh its effects against the need for the investor’s involvement.
 A Pay to Play clause could lessen the effect of the provision on future fundraising.
 If you have any questions about anti-dilution clauses or need assistance with drafting your startup’s shareholders agreement, get in touch with LegalVision’s capital raising lawyers on 1300 544 755 or fill out the form on this page.